 How to Create a Thread in Java?

 The most basic way to create a thread in Java is to use the Runnable Pattern.
-You need first to create an instance of the Runnable interface, which is very easy; there is only one method to implement.
+First, you need to create an instance of the Runnable interface, which is very easy; there is only one method to implement.
 Then we pass this instance to the constructor of the Thread class.
-And then we just call the start() method of this thread object created, to launch a new thread that is going to run the task wrapped in our Runnable object.
+And then, we just call the start() method of this thread object created to launch a new thread that is going to run the task wrapped in our Runnable object.